Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Bounds with the Spectral Method

 Keeping in mind Example~\ref{lines-and-points}, Example~\ref{quasi-distance}, and Example~\ref{hamming}, we obtain that for \emph{most} edges $(x',y')$ in $\widehat{G^{Pl}_n} $, in $\widehat{G^{Euc}_n} $, and in $\widehat{G^{Ham}_{\theta,n}} $ we have

-\section{Bounds with the spectral method}
+\section{Bounds with the Spectral Method}

-\subsection{Information inequalities from the graph spectrum}
+\subsection{Information Inequalities from the Graph Spectrum}

-In this section we show that spectral properties of a graph can be used to prove information theoretic inequalities for pairs $(x,y)$ corresponding to the edges in this graph.
+In this section we show that the spectral properties of a graph can be used to prove information-theoretic inequalities for pairs $(x,y)$ corresponding to the edges in this graph.
 We start with a reminder of the standard considerations involving the {spectral gap} of a graph.

 Let $G = (L\cup R, E)$ be a regular bipartite graph of degree $D$ on $2N$ vertices ($|L|=|R|=N$, each edge $e\in E$ connects one vertex from $L$ with another one from $R$, and each vertex is incident to exactly $D$ edges).
 The adjacency matrix of such a graph is a $(2N) \times (2N)$ zero-one matrix $H$ of the form